Confirming bird dogs as a silver bullet of R3 in the future of hunting recruitment

 The number is 28%.
 More than a quarter of the audience said “I got a bird dog then became a bird hunter.”
 And that astonishing number increased to 34% when only looking at ages 18 to 44.

 Now I do not feel a need to write further about how compelling this all is.
 I think the stop in this article poses a very real question the R3 community should be asking.
 “How do we use dogs as a tool to recruit more hunters?”
-I would challenge the community to look at non-profit groups like NAVHDA, who has operated for years as an amazing organization of mentoring and the use of bird dog as a catalyst all while never being an “official part” of the R3 movement.
-They’ve been doing the work because that’s what NAVHDA does: love dogs and build communities around them.
+I would challenge the community to look at non-profit groups, who has operated for years as an amazing organization of mentoring and the use of bird dog as a catalyst all while never being an “official part” of the R3 movement.
 It’s time for the R3 community to embrace this overlooked segment and help articulate the future of bird dogs as a tool for R3 and also a critical factor in the world of small game hunting.